Tottocs/B37VB-2024-Edi-Robotics-Group-3/docs/open-loop-motor-control/open-loop-motor-control.md

 the code to maintain the right servo at the same speed while slowly ramping the speed of the left one up after certain intervals.
 A flashing light would indicate moments where the speed changed, using this method we could wait until our robot began driving straight and then recorded the value for the corresponding left speed.
 This process was repeated to find the corresponding left servo speeds for small, medium and large values of the right servo.
-We could then drive it in a straight line in order to calculate its times over a distance of 1 metre.

-## Results

 Table 1 displays our collected results from the motor speed test.
 This involved letting the robot drive for 1 meter in a straight line while recording the time taken using a stopwatch.

+## Results

 Table 1: Motor speed test.
 | Left Servo Speed - right Servo Speed (Pwm Value) |Time 1 (s)|Time 2 (s)|Time 3 (s) | avg Speed (m/s) |